kirinote/optino_link/README.md

 For example, an application could use the upper 4 bits to define the payload length, indicating that up to 16 bytes of user data can be stored.
 This is necessary when handling variable-length data in the future.
 Alternatively, the upper 4 bits could be utilized for managing multiple networks on a single host.

-Optino Link is not a standards organization, so feel free to modify it as you like and enjoy it.
+Optino Link is a brand new transfer protocol and is not aligned with any of the existing standards organizations, so feel free to modify it for use as you see fit.

 ## Reserved Unit ID
 - `0x00` Repeater, Static UID unit.
 Used to physically extend the data transmission distance.
 Received packets are inspected for corruption and forwarded immediately if no issues are found.
 Corrupted packets are counted and discarded.
 On screen, it may be displayed as `RP`.